 Reddy decided to focus on the lucrative but intensely competitive international market.
 "What helped was that even in the domestic market we had extremely good relations with global majors such as Microsoft, Oracle and SAP," he recalls.
 Leveraging those ties to get a foot in the door, Reddy pushed things further.
 As a result, nearly a third of the company's revenue comes from the global market.
 Sonata provides a bouquet of services, including application development and maintenance, software testing, enterprise resource planning (ERP), infrastructure management, supply chain management (SCM), cloud migration, and business intelligence, e-commerce and mobility-related solutions.

 A look at the numbers tells the story even better.
-When Reddy took over in 2012/13, Sonata posted a consolidated revenue of `1317.29 crore and a net loss of `28.10 crore.
-In 2016/17, the company booked a net profit of `153.72 crore and a revenue of `2,561.46 crore.
+When Reddy took over in 2012/13, Sonata posted a consolidated revenue of `1317.29 crores and a net loss of `28.10 crores.
+In 2016/17, the company booked a net profit of `153.72 crores and a revenue of `2,561.46 crores.
 The change in the business mix has not only seen the revenue double over the past four years, but its profitability has soared as well.

 Focus on Platformation

 Early on, Reddy decided to focus on picking and choosing the battles he fought.
 Travel, retail and distribution (logistics) and independent software vendors (ISV) - where Sonata could roll out ERP, SCM, cloud and digital solutions of its global partners - were the verticals of his choice.

 To augment capabilities, Sonata has selectively acquired a few small start-ups, mainly for their technical prowess.
 These include Rezopia, a travel management platform; Halosys, a unified enterprise mobility solutions platform, and IBIS, a supply chain software provider.
 "Each cost us less than a million-dollar, but they did add to our technical capabilities, and we have been able to build upon those to cross-sell and up-sell to our customers."